-Explore the Past - Discover the Future
+Explore the past - discover the future.

 Established in 1874, the University of Adelaide is the third oldest university in Australia and contains some of Adelaide's most iconic and historically significant buildings.
 But when you step within our campus gates, you'll discover more than just rich history and elegant architecture.

-Nestled in the cultural heart of the city, the North Terrace Campus is the primary location of undergraduate teaching and the historic core of the University.
+Nestled in the cultural heart of the city, the North Terrace campus is the primary location of undergraduate teaching and the historic core of the University.
 As the earliest home of the University, North Terrace offers a wealth of heritage-listed buildings.
 Heritage tours not only give the visitor a detailed insight into the unique history of the University, but offer access to the everyday life of a thriving campus.

-The Office for Future Students also offers a guided campus tour service for school groups.
+The Office for Future Students offers a guided campus tour service for school groups.
 For further information, please email Nick Vozzo or phone (08) 8313 8381.

 Australia's first agricultural college was established at Roseworthy, 50km north of Adelaide, in 1883, and joined forces with the University of Adelaide in 1991.
 Roseworthy is an internationally renowned centre for excellence in dryland agriculture and animal production.
 Located on a 1600 hectare property, the campus includes a working farm on which students gain practical experience and training.